 "I said, it's about time!"

 "Yeah, you're welcome."
 I fish his smock out of the corner and toss it to him.
-"I get that you've been doing the whole non-cooperative thing with them, but put that on for the other victims' sakes, okay?
+"I get that you've been doing the whole non-cooperative thing with the bad guys, but put that on for the other victims' sakes, okay?
 They're freaked out enough as-is."
 He mutters something but complies, then he follows me unsteadily out into the hall.
 I give him one of the ID cards I've been using.
 "I need you to help get these guys out of their cells.
 You finish this side and I'll get started on the other.
 Kay?"

 He nods and heads to #003 while I start on #011.
 This one holds a dude maybe two years older than me who seems like he's suffering some bad withdrawal.
 He refuses to cooperate, so I end up dragging him out by the ankles and leaving him just outside his door.